Flynn’s late 3 lifts San Diego St past San Jose St 59-57

 The Aztecs were in trouble after a flurry of 3-pointers by the Spartans in the final five minutes, including one by by Brae Ivey for a 55-54 lead.
 Seneca Knight added added a nice bank shot for a three-point lead for SJSU (3-7, 0-2).

 But Matt Mitchell hit two free throws with 41.3 seconds to go, Knight missed two free throws and Mitchell rebounded KJ Feagin’s missed 3-pointer with about 10 seconds left.
 After an SDSU timeout, the Aztecs retained possession following a held ball.
-Jordan Schakel passed to Flynn, who found nothing but net to send Viejas Arena into a frenzy.
+Jordan Schakel passed to Flynn for his big shot.

+”It felt good as soon as it left my hands,” Flynn said. ”I just knew I had space to get it off and I let it go.”

 Mitchell finished with 13 points, Nathan Mensah 12 points and 12 rebounds, and Schakel 11 points.